lmh4686/T2A2-_assessment/README.md

 <img src="docs/Brand.png">

-`backref` is a legacy way to refer parent's table.
+`backref` is a legacy way to define what parent table should be called in child's model.
+This value can be used in child's model Schema and when referring the foreign key column that comes from the parent table.
 In the case of using `backref`, it only requires to define a relationship in the parent's model.

 <b>Defining one to many relationship:</b>